Becoming an Optician in Mississippi

 - Northeast Mississippi Community College, Booneville.
 At Northeast Mississippi, students may choose an associate degree program in optometry.
 This can serve as an introduction to optometry, leading to further study in this field, or it can prepare a student to work immediately after graduation as an optician.

-- Penn Foster Career School.
-For students who cannot access either of the above campuses, the Penn Foster program in opticianry is an alternative option.
+- Penn Foster College.
+For students who cannot access either of the above campuses, the Penn Foster exam prep program in opticianry is an alternative option.
 This program is online and can be completed at each individual’s own pace.
 It prepares graduates for positions as opticians and to pass national certification exams.

 National Optician Certification in Mississippi